WikiMANNia/MediaWiki-Extension-WimaAdvertising/README.md

 * $wgWimaGoogleAdSenseLanguage = 'en';

 ## Versions
-1.0 - First public release
+* 1.0 - First public release
-2.0 - GoogleAdSense functionality added.
+* 2.0 - GoogleAdSense functionality added.
-2.0.3 - Support added for REL1_23 and for skin Minerva.
+* 2.0.1 - Support added for REL1_37 and for 'mobile'.
+* - Avoid warning: Use of "$skin->getUser()->isLoggedIn()" instead of "!$skin->getUser()->isAnon()".
+* 2.0.2 - Support added for skin 'minerva'.
+* 2.0.3 - Support added for REL1_23.
-2.1 - Support for skin 'vector-2022' added.
+* 2.1 - Support for skin 'vector-2022' added.
-2.2 - Support for skin 'timeless' added.
+* 2.2 - Support for skin 'timeless' and 'fallback' added.

 ## Compatibility
 This extension works from REL1_23 and has been tested up to MediaWiki version 1.39.0-rc.1.